noahgift/data-engineering-and-dataops/README.md

 ### Projects (Individual)

-There are six individual project types that can be chosen from.
+There are ten individual project types that can be chosen from.
 You must do four of them.
+If you are new to programming it is recommended you mostly stick to the label [General].

 The deliverables for each project are:

 * Github project with source code and README.md explaining project
 * Weekly 30-second demo and link to source code in progress via GitHub branch